Freeyourgadget/Gadgetbridge/README.md

   notifications or by using AccessibiltyService.
 Don't know if it is worth the hassle.

-* The initial connection to a Miband sometimes takes a little patience.
+* The initial connection to a Mi Band sometimes takes a little patience.
 Try to connect a few times, wait, possibly quit Gadgetbridge before connecting again.
-This only happens until you have "bonded" with the Miband, i.e. until it knows your MAC address.
+This only happens until you have "bonded" with the Mi Band, i.e. until it knows your MAC address.
 This behavior may also only occur with older firmware versions.

 ## Download